A Newcomer’s Guide to the Best Neighborhoods in Boston to Live In

 Beacon Hill – a Picture-Perfect Area With a Price

 If the low cost of living in Boston is one of your crucial requirements when it comes to picking the right community for yourself, then think twice before choosing Beacon Hill.
-As one of the oldest and the most photogenic districts in the city, it’s one of its most pricey ones, too.
+As one of the oldest and the most photogenic districts in the city, it’s one of its most pricey ones, too, so make sure to check out some moving tips on how to reduce costs when moving before coming here.
+Consider making a household inventory list to help you with selling or donating unwanted items too.

 Yes, the famous Acorn Street is located here, as well as the famous Boston Common and Charles River, two of the city’s most popular attractions.
 Beacon Hill is filled with cobblestone streets and examples of architectural revival, and its iconic alleyway is everyone’s dream of an ideal place to live.
 Today you can find a plethora of antique shops and spots which reflect the scenic design and tranquil lifestyle.